Raven (wrestler): The Flock (1997–1998)

 On June 30, 1997, Levy made his return to WCW as Raven.
 He was seen sitting in the front row at Monday Nitro where the commentators acknowledged him as "a man who has been a champion with other organizations".
 On August 21, 1997 at Clash of the Champions XXXV, Raven defeated Stevie Richards in an "unsanctioned" match and then took a seat in the front row.
 The storyline continued that Raven would frequently appear in the front row for the next few months with his lackeys, slowly forming what would be known as The Flock.
 Raven was an "unsigned free agent", but eventually accepted a contract with WCW Commissioner J. J. Dillon which stipulated that he could wrestle only when he wanted and under his own rules.
 The Flock was a stable of misfits in the same vein as the Raven's Nest group in ECW.
 With The Flock, however, Raven was more openly abusive and controlling, which eventually led to dissension and rebellion.
-The group's matches were held under Raven's Rules, which meant no disqualifications — weapon usage, double teaming, and outside interference were rampant.
+The group's matches were held under Raven's Rules, which meant no disqualifications—weapon usage, double teaming, and outside interference were rampant.

-Raven made his in-ring Nitro debut on October 27 defeating Scotty Riggs, he would first offer Riggs to become a member of The Flock which Riggs would refuse.
-On November 23 at World War 3, Raven met Riggs again in a match, and later joined The Flock.
+Raven made his in-ring Nitro debut on October 27 against Scotty Riggs, after Riggs refused an invitation to join The Flock.
+Raven won the match, during which he performed a drop toehold on Riggs that drove his face into a steel chair and temporarily blinded him in one eye.
+The two engaged in a brief feud which resulted in a match at World War 3 in November, where Raven defeated Riggs and inducted him by force into The Flock.

 With The Flock's help, Raven won the WCW United States Heavyweight Championship which lasted only a day as Raven defeated Diamond Dallas Page at Spring Stampede and lost the belt the following night to Bill Goldberg on Nitro.
 He blamed The Flock and Saturn in particular for his loss.
 This led to a series of matches, culminating in a match at Fall Brawl that if Raven lost, The Flock would be able to disband.
 Saturn won with the help of Kidman, who also wanted to leave Raven's abuses.